MS Project vs Onplana 2026: Honest Side-by-Side Comparison

 If you're reading this, you're probably in one of two situations.
 Either Microsoft's September 30, 2026 shutdown of Project Online has finally landed on your Q2 roadmap, or you're already using Project Online (or Project Desktop + SharePoint) and the annual renewal is coming up and you're asking whether there's a better option in 2026.

 This post is an honest, side-by-side comparison.
-We built Onplana, so we're not neutral, but we're also not going to tell you that Microsoft Project is bad.
+We built Onplana as a modern Microsoft Project alternative, so we're not neutral, but we're also not going to tell you that Microsoft Project is bad.
 Microsoft Project is a 35-year-old product that does Gantt charts better than anything else ever built, and it has an enormous installed base for good reason.
 What we can tell you is where Microsoft Project and Onplana each shine, where they each struggle, and which one fits different kinds of teams.

 By the end of this post you'll have a clear sense of which platform fits your organization, your budget, and your timeline.